 Are you one of those anglers that prefer to go after bass?
 And why not, these are fish that put up a great fight for their size and make a tasty meal if you catch ones that are big enough to keep.
 Here is what you will need in your tackle box to help you catch these crafty fish.
-Keep in mind that bass seem to switch from preferring live bait to hitting on lures and artificial baits at different times of the year.
-A well-stocked bass fishing tackle box and some experimentation are usually the key here.
+Keep in mind that bass seems to switch from preferring live bait to hitting on lures and artificial baits at different times of the year.
+A well-stocked bass fishing tackle box and some experimentation are usually the key factors here.

 - Artificial Worms/Finesse Worms